pg8wood/website/public_html/blog/content/blog/posts/rich-links.md

 ## Done
 That's it!
 With just a few meta tags, you've transformed your links from standard URLs to rich, eye-catching content.

+Links looking good?
+Show me yours in the comments.
+I'd love to see them!